harsha12210058/IMDB-Movie-Ratings-and-Votes-Analysis/README.md

 **Comparative Analysis:** Compared voting patterns between male and female audiences across different age groups.

-**Reporting**: Documented and presented findings in a comprehensive report to the company board of infinity.
+**Reporting**: Documented and presented findings in a comprehensive report to the company board infinity.

 **Tools and Technologies:**